Maritime Crew Retention using Data and Technology

 Human Element: The Core of Technological Advancement

 Despite the advancements in technology, the human element remains at the core of the maritime industry.
-It’s crucial to remember that while AI and digital tools offer immense benefits, they are not infallible.
+It’s important to remember that while AI and digital tools offer immense benefits, they are not infallible.
 The future of seafaring, therefore, lies in a balanced integration of technology and human insight.

 Benefits for Companies